 Once standing, try tensing your leg muscles while crossing one leg over the other a few times to increase blood pressure.

 - Digestion.
 Eat small, frequent meals to combat digestive problems.
-Increase fluids, and opt for low-fat, high-fiber foods, which can improve digestion.
-You might also try restricting foods that contain lactose and gluten.
+Increase fluids and opt for low-fat, high-fiber foods, which can improve digestion.

 Several alternative medicine treatments might help people with autonomic neuropathy.
 Discuss treatments you're considering with your doctor to ensure that they won't interfere with your medical treatments or be harmful.